traveling by train in europe

 🚅 High-Speed Trains in Europe

-These are the sleek, fast trains in Europe connecting major cities at 250-320 km/h.
+These are the sleek, high-speed trains in Europe that connect major cities at speeds of 250-320 km/h.

 • TGV (France – 320 km/h): The iconic high-speed train racing across France.